-ELIZADETH: If I do se you ask.
+ELIZABETH: If I do as you ask.

-Is it so hard to share your power with your love?
-I could have all---and I offer to share with you.

-Why all this talk of power?
-No army opposed you when

-Your troops come the road from Ireland.
-No guard was set

-To stop your entrance here now that you have come to see we with your thousand halberds.
+ESSEX: Is it so hard to share your power with your love?
+I could have all --- and I offer to share with you.
+ELIZABETH: Why all this talk of power?
+No army opposed you when Your troops came the road from Ireland.
+No guard was set To stop your entrance here now that you have come to see me with your thousand halberds.
 Shall I tell you why?
 Because I wished to keep peace between us!
 And for that, I am your prisoner.

-ESSEX: Still my deer prisoner.

-ELICABETH:

-Let's have no more pretending.
-You do not love me--no--nor want me.

-ESSEX: (Crosses and takes hold of her ares) God knows I want you.
-I have wanted power--Believed myself fitted to hold it---

-If you wanted me, would you rise and strike

-At me with an army?
+ESSEX: Still my dear prisoner.
+ELIZABETH: Let's have no more pretending.
+You do not love me --- no --- nor want me.
+ESSEX: (Crosses and takes hold of her arms) God knows I want you.
+I have wanted power---Believed myself fitted to hold it ---But not without you.
+ELIZABETH: If you wanted me, would you rise and strike At me with an army?

-But not without you.

-Fever.
-You'd have come

-To me quietly, and we'd have talked of it together
+Never.
+You'd have come To me quietly, and we'd have talked of it together As lovers should---and we'd both have

-As lovers should--and we'd both have our way---
+As lovers should --- and we'd both have Our way---

-And none the wiser---but not----to take the palece,
+And none the wiser---but not---to take the palace,

-Rold me prisoner --- no what you truly wanted you we taken ---
+Hold me prisoner---no---what you truly wanted you've taken---

 And that is all you shall have.
-This is your Eingdomes.
+This is your Kingdom---

-But I--- I am not yours.
+But I---I am not yours.